stefan-zobel/http2client-java8/README.md

 </dependency>
 ```

 Logging is not functional yet.
-The code hasn't been thoroughly tested so far, so don't use this in production!
+Most of the tests are working without resorting to daring gimmicks (but not all of them).
+Still too early
+for production use.

 ## LICENSE